Table of Contents

 - Budgeting: Create a budget to track income, expenses, and savings goals, ensuring that spending remains within means and enables regular debt repayment.

-- Automated Payments: Set up automated payments for bills, loans, and credit cards to ensure timely payments and avoid late fees or missed payments that could derail progress toward a zero balance.
+- Automated payments: Set up automated payments for bills, loans, and credit cards to ensure timely payments and avoid late fees or missed payments.

 Conclusion: